gonodono/glancet/README.md

 <br />

-> [!IMPORTANT]
-> Be sure to rebuild your project after adding the plugin or changing any of its
+> [!IMPORTANT] Be sure to rebuild your project after adding the plugin or
-> options.
+> changing any of its options.

 <br />

 ## GlanceModifier.remoteAdapter

-There's apparently a bug in `RemoteViews` that causes certain operations to fail on nested instances that are attached with `addView`/`addStableView` if those operations are performed directly on the nested ones. `setRemoteAdapter` is one of those that will fail in such a setup, and though simply moving the relevant operation to the parent will fix it, there's no way to do that with Glance's public API.
+`AdapterView`s don't work reliably in `AndroidRemoteViews` due to a bug in `RemoteViews` that causes `setRemoteAdapter` to fail on nested instances in certain setups.
+This can be avoided by simply moving the `setRemoteAdapter` call to the parent `RemoteViews`, but we don't have access to any of that here since it's all been abstracted away.

-The manner in which Glance pieces together its own composables manages to avoid this issue.
-When we use `AndroidRemoteViews`, however, we have to pass the whole shebang already assembled, and we have no access to the parent `RemoteViews` since that's all been abstracted away. `remoteAdapter` basically passes the adapter data to an injected function where it's attached to the parent instead.
+`GlanceModifier.remoteAdapter` works around this by passing the adapter data to a function that's been inserted into Glance where the parent `RemoteViews` can be accessed directly.

 ### Example